ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 #### 3. Create an `opam` Switch

 This step is necessary only if you need to install a specific version of OCaml, or if you want to create a new independent environment.
+`opam init` already set up a default `opam` switch for you to work in.

 You can create a new opam switch with the `opam switch create` command.
 Specify which version as shown below (i.e., `opam switch create 4.14.0`).